fbpx

 Representative Government

-The founders of the Australian federation movement were united in their expectation that the Commonwealth would embrace the highest ideals of political representation and democracy.
 Sections 7 and 24 of the Constitution requires both houses of Federal Parliament to be ‘directly chosen by the people’.
 The power of government was to come from the Australian people by delegating the task of government to chosen representatives.
-An example of this can be found in sections 7 and 28 of the Constitution – elections for the House of Representatives and the Senate will be regular to ensure that representatives remain accountable to the people for the decisions they make.
+An example of this can be found in sections 7 and 28 of the Constitution – elections for the House of Representatives and the Senate will be regular to ensure that representatives remain accountable to the people for thier decisions.

 • Making representations on behalf of their constituents to Parliament;